destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 All critical features should be covered with automated tests.

 If you don't have an idea what app you could create, you could crate a close of sth popular like.
-Twitter, 9gag, Meetup.com or use realworld https://github.com/gothinkster/realworld/tree/master/api
+Twitter, 9gag, Meetup.com or use real world https://github.com/gothinkster/realworld/tree/master/api

 All of above feature can be checked via different projects(already done side projects/commercial project/open source)